Encoding

 Shift_JIS’s decoder’s handler, given ioQueue and byte, runs these steps:

-1. Let offset be 0x40 if byte is less than 0x7F, otherwise 0x41.
+4. Let offset be 0x40 if byte is less than 0x7F; otherwise 0x41.

-2. Let lead offset be 0x81 if lead is less than 0xA0, otherwise 0xC1.
+5. Let leadingOffset be 0x81 if leading is less than 0xA0; otherwise 0xC1.

-3. If byte is in the range 0x40 to 0x7E, inclusive, or 0x80 to 0xFC, inclusive, set pointer to (leadlead offset) × 188 + byteoffset.
+6. If byte is in the range 0x40 to 0x7E, inclusive, or 0x80 to 0xFC, inclusive, then set pointer to (leadingleadingOffset) × 188 + byteoffset.

-4. If pointer is in the range 8836 to 10715, inclusive, return a code point whose value is 0xE000 − 8836 + pointer.
+7. If pointer is in the range 8836 to 10715, inclusive, then return a code point whose value is 0xE000 − 8836 + pointer.

 This is interoperable legacy from Windows known as EUDC.

-5. Let code point be null if pointer is null, otherwise the index code point for pointer in index jis0208.
+8. Let codePoint be null if pointer is null; otherwise the index code point for pointer in index jis0208.

-6. If code point is non-null, return a code point whose value is code point.
+9. If codePoint is non-null, then return a code point whose value is codePoint.

-4. If byte is an ASCII byte or 0x80, return a code point whose value is byte.
+4. If byte is an ASCII byte or 0x80, then return a code point whose value is byte.

-5. If byte is in the range 0xA1 to 0xDF, inclusive, return a code point whose value is 0xFF61 − 0xA1 + byte.
+5. If byte is in the range 0xA1 to 0xDF, inclusive, then return a code point whose value is 0xFF61 − 0xA1 + byte.

 7. Return error.